 Always be polite when communicating with airline personnel.
 They have quite a bit of responsibility to make sure you arrive at your destination safely and on time.
 Don’t chitchat with them too long, and avoid taking up too much of their time.
 Chances are, there are people behind you who need their attention.
-When someone from the airline or airport asks you a question, give a direct answer with respect.
+When someone from the airline or the airport asks you a question, give a direct answer with respect.
 Don’t forget to say thank you.

 Smells and Sounds

 Show respect for others by not inflicting odors and noise on your fellow passengers.
 Avoid the temptation to douse yourself with perfume.
 If you carry food onto the plane, make sure it doesn’t have a strong aroma that might offend someone who is squeamish.
 Listening to your music on a device is fine, but keep the volume down so you don’t inflict it on someone who doesn’t have the same taste in music.
 Don’t be one of those people who chats on a cell phone during the entire process of going through security and boarding.

 If you are sick, don’t fly.
 The small space in the fuselage of a plane practically insures that your germs will spread, even during a short flight.
 However, if you cough or sneeze on the plane, do so in the crook of your elbow and away from others.
 Carry fragrance-free hand sanitizer and use it whenever you touch a common area to prevent the spread of germs.